 Think outside the box when buying kale.
 Your farmer’s market is probably a great place, but that can vary by season and location.
 The Buyer’s Clubs pricing is decent, but keep in mind where you might find fantastic prices on organic kale is from a farmer or small-time grower, especially one who isn’t “certified” organic.
 It’s a huge process to go through to get the certification and not all farmers are able to pull it off.
 Just be open-minded. and keep your eyes open, especially if you’re in the habit of already purchasing items from small farmers.

 Kale can be bought two ways at the store, in bunches or by the bag.
 If your kale is in bunches, look for bright green color and resilient leaves and fresh stems; once the kale ages it dulls a bit turning silvery or greyish in color and begins shriveling.
 While still edible, it will have a more bitter taste than when fresh.
 In season, it’s likely the bunches will be larger and fresher and very possibly less expensive.
 Out of season, generally, the bunches are going to be smaller and more expensive.
 Bagged kale will usually not have any large stems, but when you buy fresh, you are paying for those stems, so find a use for them.
-A quick no brainer idea is to toss them into your green smoothies.
+A quick no brainer idea is to toss them into your green smoothies but in many applications they can be finely diced and used along with the leaves.
 (See my Big, Fat Green Smoothies on a Budget.)

 By the bag, the amount of kale “looks” much more attractive because the bags are huge!
 That’s because they are filled with loose leaves and they are bulky.
 Those bags are usually 14 to 16 ounces and like many bagged vegetables, it’s difficult to compare fresh loose-leaf bunches priced by the pound to bagged, priced by the ounce, at least for most people and especially in your head.
 Generally speaking, almost all prepared bagged vegetables run 4 to 10 times the cost of buying the vegetable by the pound, but with kale, it can vary widely.